jasonrundell/arcline/client/README.md

 Quick steps:

 1. Connect your repository to Vercel
-2. Set Root Directory to `webapp`
+2. Set Root Directory to `client`
 3. Add environment variables (`VITE_SUPABASE_URL`, `VITE_SUPABASE_ANON_KEY`)
 4. Deploy!

 ### Other Platforms

-The webapp can be deployed to any static hosting service:
+The client can be deployed to any static hosting service:

 - **Netlify**: Connect repository, set build command to `npm run build`, output directory to `dist`
 - **GitHub Pages**: Use GitHub Actions to build and deploy